The Beer-Lambert Law and Spectrophotometric Analysis

 Fig. 2 Samples of KMNO4 solutions

 The absorption spectra of these reference solutions were then recorded using the experimental setup shown below.
-The light source is a tungsten halogen lamp from Thunder Optics, kindly offered to me by CEO Dr. Amayas Mostefaoui, and the spectrometer an Oriel MS125 1/8m grating spectrograph.
-200 and 400 micron optical fibres are used to connect the different components.
+The light source is a tungsten halogen lamp from Thunder Optics, kindly offered to me by CEO Dr. Amayas Mostefaoui.
+The spectrometer is an Oriel MS125 1/8m grating spectrograph and 200 and 400 micron optical fibres are used to connect the different components.

 Absorption experimental setup